phetsims/phet-info/doc/typescript-conventions.md

 * Ideally your code has type annotations in function/method signatures but not on local variables in their bodies.
 * Consider using explicit annotations for object literals and function return types even when they can be inferred.
 This will help prevent implementation errors from surfacing in user code.

-* It is PhET convention to provide return types to methods that are part of an interface and function declarations (arrow functions as args are up to dev discretion).
+It is PhET convention to provide return types when declaring methods and functions.
+(Arrow functions as args are up to dev discretion.)

 TypeScript has a powerful type inference system, and we recommend to leverage that type inference in the general case.
 For example: